roybench/downrange-privacy/index.md

-# Privacy Policy for Downrange
+# Privacy Policy for Downrange: Sharpshooter

 **Last updated: July 13, 2026**

-Downrange ("the App") is developed by Roy Raedisch ("we," "us," or "our").
+Downrange: Sharpshooter ("the App") is developed by Roy Raedisch ("we," "us," or "our").
 This Privacy Policy explains how we handle information when you use the App.

 ## The short version

-Downrange does not collect, transmit, or share any personal information.
+Downrange: Sharpshooter does not collect, transmit, or share any personal information.
 All game data stays on your device.

 ## What data the App stores